DoctorWkt/2FISC/Docs/journal.md

 (or add in my own pre-processor) because of the large amounts of duplicate microcode.
 OK, I've just done this.
 I've added a couple of macros, but I haven't done the whole of the `microcode` file yet.

+Later, yes I've added a lot of macros to the `microcode` file.

+## Mon  6 Jul 13:28:53 AEST 2020

+I started on porting the "acwj" compiler to FISC2 last night.
+Only a very small start, and I'll keep a separate journal.

+In hindsight, yes I should have made the uSeq counter bigger than 4 bits so I could have *huge* instructions!

+I was also wondering if I could clock the CPU at a higher speed but for the slow components latch their control inputs for two clock cycles, e.g. the ALU.
+It would be interesting to get up to 8MHz or 10MHz :-) I could lose the 8K Instruction EEPROM and replace it with a 4K EPROM.
+I could use a 4:16 demux for the memory regions and have only a 4K shared region.
+This would give me eight 56K memory banks.
+That's 448K of RAM!
+And if I could interface an SD card, that would be excellent.
+Perhaps this could be FISC3.

+## Mon  6 Jul 20:23:04 AEST 2020

+I've added more pseudo-ops to the assembler: `.rom`, `.text` and `.data`.
+I think they work but I'll have to keep an eye on them.
+I now need to modify the simulator to load the `cas` output into RAM.
+OK, that's done too, and I've altered the code that builds and runs the examples to know about the new `-l` flag to `csim`.